polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

       - targets: ['localhost:9615']
 ```

-We will need to create a new file called "rules.yml" under `/etc/prometheus/` that is defined all
+Create a new file called `rules.yml` under `/etc/prometheus/` that defines all
-the rules we would like to detect.
+the rules for detection.
 If any of the rules defined in this file is fulfilled, an alert
 will be triggered.
 The rule below checks whether the instance is down.
 If it is down for more than 5
 minutes, an email notification will be sent.
 If you would like to learn more about the details of
 the rule defining, go